unjs/unenv/README.md

-Above package doesn't works outside of Node.js and neither we need any platform specific logic!
+Above package doesn't work outside of Node.js and neither we need any platform specific logic!
 When aliasing `os` to `mock/proxy-cjs`, it will be auto mocked using a [Proxy Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) which can be recursively traversed like an `Object`, called like a `Function`, Iterated like an `Array`, or instantiated like a `Class`.

 We use this proxy for auto mocking unimplemented internals.
-Imagine a packages does this:
+Imagine a package does this:

 ```js
 const os = require('os')